cnukaus/learner/Exercise01.md

 has to have a new blank line,

 or back\
-slash to get a line break
+slash \ at the end of a lineto get a line break

 URL is  square brackets for [text] followed by(http://url) like [git](http://github.com)